plataux/webcrypt/README.md

 # Generate a 192-bit private key to wrap a 256-bit CEK for encrypting and decrypting data
 jwk1 = JWE(algorithm=JWE.Algorithm.A192KW, encryption=JWE.Encryption.A256GCM)

-# Generate a 256-bit private key to encrypt and wrap a 128-bit CEK for encrypting and decrypting data
+# Generate a 256-bit private key to encrypt and wrap a 512-bit key for Encryption + Authentication
-jwk2 = JWE(algorithm=JWE.Algorithm.A256GCMKW, encryption=JWE.Encryption.A128GCM)
+jwk2 = JWE(algorithm=JWE.Algorithm.A256GCMKW, encryption=JWE.Encryption.A256CBC_HS512)

 # Generate a 128-bit private key to wrap a 192-bit CEK for encrypting and decrypting data
 jwk3 = JWE(algorithm=JWE.Algorithm.A128KW, encryption=JWE.Encryption.A192GCM)